bc-anaisabel/meta_analysis_climate_restor/README.md

 - Establish restoration success (response ratio of recovery completeness) for studies from 2013-2020 in North America - (*identified from data exploration*)

-- Determine if there are climatic variables that affect the recovery trajectory of a restored ecosystem more than others
+- Identify if there is an association between general dryness and restoration success and which factors participate in the direction and strenght of the relationship (e.g. ecosystem type, latitude, restoration period, recovery metric)

-- Identify if there is relationship between climate deviation and restoration success and which factors participate in the direction and strenght of the relationship (e.g. ecosystem type, latitude, restoration period, recovery metric)
+- Analyze and consider climate trends and extreme events for the restoration sites

 ### Expected results